If you’re 16 years old or above and have an interest in the creative and digital sectors and/or teaching, then TICE Work Experience may be for you.

 - You will be visiting companies throughout the region.

-- You will have the chance to speak to a vast array of employers which is another opportunity to get your foot through the door.
+- You will have the chance to speak to a vast array of employers which is another opportunity to get your foot in the door.

 - You will have something completely different on your CV or UCAS form.

 Creativity: The word is in our name!
-To thrive in this work experience, you must have a passion for a particular creative industry.
-This could be Fashion, Textiles, Photography, Gaming, Graphics, Music, Film, Creative Writing, Media and Communication, etc.
+To thrive in this work experience, you must have a passion for creative industry/industries.
+This could be in Fashion, Textiles, Photography, Gaming, Graphics, Music, Film, Creative Writing, Media and Communication, etc.

-Commitment: This is one of the most important aspects.
-TICE 2016-2017 is going to be even bigger and better than before, so we need you to be working to your best ability.
+Commitment: We need you to be working to your best ability.
 However, we don’t expect rushed, poor quality work either.
 You must be committed to our planned workshops and very organised with excellent time management.
 If you say you will be there, then be there!
-The TICE programme is on average 7-10 days throughout the academic year calendar.
+The TICE Programme is on average 7-10 days throughout the academic year calendar.

 TICE Work Experience Application Form: